vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to edit an entry with updated fields via the given index
-2. GreenTea updates entry with new fields
+2. Green Tea updates entry with new fields

     Use case ends.